MathsCode/mathscode.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 We release SpecDiff and SpecPrune-VLA for diffusion and VLA model acceleration.
+- *2025.09*: &nbsp;🎉🎉 We release [SpecDiff](https://www.arxiv.org/abs/2509.13848) and [SpecPrune-VLA](https://arxiv.org/abs/2509.05614) for diffusion and VLA model acceleration.
-- *2025.09*: &nbsp;🎉🎉 Two papers are accepted by ASP-DAC 2026.
-See you in Hong Kong next January!
+- *2025.09*: &nbsp;🎉🎉 Two papers were accepted by ASP-DAC 2026.
+Look forward to meeting you next January in Hong Kong!
+- *2025.08*: &nbsp;🎤🎤 A invited talk (大模型推理软硬件协同优化) was given in Erdos, China.
+Thanks for the invitation of CCF-HPC 2025.
+- *2025.06*: &nbsp;🎤🎤 Oral presentation in ISCA 2025 in Tokyo, Japan.
+- *2025.03*: &nbsp;🎉🎉 A paper were accpeted by ISCA 2025.
+Look forward to meeting you in June in Tokyo!

 # 👥 Team
 Now I lead the system team (DAI-Sys) in our lab.
 Our team currently consists of 9 students, including 4 Ph.D. students, 1 master student, and 4 undergraduates.
-I am very happpy to cooperate with them.
-I am looking for more students, who are excited to tackle efficiency problems in AI from an algorithm, modeling, system/hardare perspectives, to join us ([DAI-Sys小组招生](https://dai.sjtu.edu.cn/join.html)).
+I am very happpy to cooperate with them. <span style="color: red;">I am looking for students, who are excited to tackle efficiency problems in AI from an algorithm, modeling, system/hardare perspectives, to join us</span>([DAI-Sys小组招生](https://dai.sjtu.edu.cn/join.html)).

 Now
 - Jiaming Xu (许珈铭): third year Ph.D student in Shanghai Jiao Tong University and Shanghai Innovation Institude